Offshore Wind Logistics

 Operations and maintenance activities

 The profile of Eemshaven answers to be a service port for activities regarding the operations and maintenance (O&M) of offshore wind turbines.
 Both Emmahaven and Beatrixhaven are suitable to accommodate these kind of activities.
 There are sufficient berthing places for small and medium sized vessels and it is possible to embark passengers.
 With connections for power supply and fresh water, storage possibilities, office space, customs clearance, and the presence of several logistic providers Eemshaven meets all requirements to accommodate maintenance and service companies.
-Eemshaven already is the service base for the wind farms Gemini (150 turbines), Veja Mate (67 turbines) and Merkur Offshore (66 turbines).
+Eemshaven already is the service base for the wind farms Gemini (150 turbines), Veja Mate (67 turbines), Merkur Offshore (66 turbines) and Deutsche Bucht (33 turbines).

 Specialized stevedoring companies have been established in Eemshaven like BOW Terminal, Buss Terminal Eemshaven, Sealane, Wagenborg and Wijnne Barends.
 They all offer quay facilities and handle logistic activities and have lots of experience in offshore wind business.
 Amasus Shipping and EMS Maritime Offshore also provide logistic services and offer for instance jetty capacity.